Optimizing ArgoCD performance in HA configurations

 - Generate Kubernetes manifests using Helm, Kustomize, etc.

-- Cache the generated manifest on the local file system
+- Cache the generated manifest to the local file system

 - Store some information (hash value of manifest) in memory